By Tiffany Musick Matthews

 Research suggests that gratitude can’t simply be grouped with other emotions, like happiness or anger, because unlike other emotions, gratitude takes a conscious effort.
-Meaning that in order to be grateful, we must first take the time to recognize that something has been done for our benefit.
+Meaning that, to be grateful, we must first take the time to recognize that something has been done for our benefit.

 This ability to recognize the kindness of others has earned gratitude the title of moral barometer.
 “Psychologically, we have a lot of barometers,” said PLNU professor of psychology Dr. Ross Oakes-Mueller.
 “For example, anxiety tells us when a threat is present.
 In the same way, when we feel that warm, fuzzy feeling, we know something relationally is happening.
 Gratitude helps detect acts of kindness and generosity and is an indicator that something good has taken place.”
 Is there a difference between experiencing that “warm, fuzzy feeling” from time to time and living a life of gratitude?
 Dr. Robert Emmons, professor of psychology at UC Davis and one of the leading experts on gratitude psychology, answers with a resounding yes.
 “Feeling grateful is not the same as being a grateful person,” writes Emmons. “[A grateful person] is one who regularly affirms the goodness in his or her life and recognizes that the sources of this goodness lie at least partially outside of themselves.”